Pickleball Gear

 Brandon Mackie

 So, you're ready to move on from your beginner paddle.
 There are so many great intermediate paddles on the market these days.
-Some are more control-oriented, others have better spin, and some are made for power.
+Some are more control-oriented, some are made for power, some do it all like the Honolulu J2NF, my top pick.

-To help you decide which is best for you, I've made a list of the best intermediate pickleball paddles in 2023.
+To help you decide which is best for you, I've made a list of the best intermediate pickleball paddles.
 Take a look below and see which paddle best fits your game.

 Best pickleball paddles at a glance